 Quarantine Procedures for entry via Airport

 Attention: Travellers should prepare to bring along with them all necessities, especially medications and their record, of sufficient quantities before boarding the plane as they will need to go to the Temporary Specimen Collection Centre set up in the restricted area of the Airport for COVID-19 testing immediately upon arrival to Hong Kong and can only proceed with immigration procedures and collect their checked-in baggage after completing relevant testing procedures.
-The waiting time is approximately 3 to 4 hours, but could be up to 12 hours or more.
+In general, the waiting time is approximately 2 to 3 hours.

 The Hong Kong Special Administrative Region Government has been closely monitoring the situation of COVID-19 epidemic around the world and timely adjusting the corresponding health quarantine measures.

 The Government has to emphasise that self-discipline and community solidarity in fighting against the disease are of utmost importance.
 Any person concerned who leaves the dwelling place without permission may commit a criminal offence.
 The penalty upon conviction is imprisonment and a fine.
 The Government will ensure the persons under compulsory quarantine stay at the premises by spot checks, telephone calls and via monitoring of the status of electronic device, etc.